 Procure Some Scrumptious Artisan Chocolate

 The French are known for their indulgently dark, rich, and aromatic chocolate, and while this sweet treat may not be the most original of presents, it’s almost guaranteed to please nearly anyone.
-I recommend checking out Frenchie chocolatier Patrick Roger’s original creations made with Ethiopian coffee, tropical vanilla and various fruits, and admire his giant chocolate sculptures-- from orangutangs to elephants-- in his shop windows.
+Check out Frenchie chocolatier Patrick Roger’s original creations made with Ethiopian coffee, tropical vanilla and various fruits, and admire his giant chocolate sculptures-- from orangutangs to elephants-- in his shop windows.

 Michel Chaudun is the place to head for scrumptious, unpretentious truffles and cubes of ganache.
 And yet another household name in French chocolate, this time specializing in decadent pastries, is Pierre Herme, whose “Death by Chocolate” creation dessert just might put you over the chocoholic edge.